-Convinced that an emergency intervention to restore the Naka-Makurdi- Aliade-Gboko and Aliade-Otukpo Federal Road Network, has both security and economic implications that should be immediately addressed;
+Convinced that an emergency intervention to restore the Naka-Makurdi-Aliade-Gboko and Aliade-Otukpo Federal Road Network, has both security and economic implications that should be immediately addressed;

-- (i) urge the Federal Ministry of Works and Housing to declare an emergency on the Naka-Makurdi-Aliade-Gboko and Aliade-Otukpo Federal Road Network and direct the Federal Road Maintenance Agency to immediately commence restorative work on that road axis, as a security and strategic economic imperative; - (ii) also urge the Federal Ministry of Works to ensure that adequate budgetary provision is made in the 2024 budget to comprehensively address the restoration of the deteriorating Naka-Makurdi-Aliade- Gboko and Aliade-Otukpo Federal Road Network, to restore the social and economic viability of the road network; - (iii) mandate the Committee on Works (when constituted to ensure implementation. - 5.
-Need to Investigate the Electricity Blackout in Irele, Okitipupa, Ese Odo and Ilaje Local Government Areas of Ondo State: Hon.
-Odimayo Okunjimi John:
+- (i) urge the Federal Ministry of Works and Housing, and Federal Roads Maintenance Agency to: - (a) immediately commence rehabilitation repairs on the Naka-Makurdi-Aliade-Gboko and Aliade-Otukpo road, - (b) ensure that adequate budgetary provision is made in the 2024 budget to comprehensively address the restoration of the deteriorating Naka -Makurdi-Aliade-Gboko and Aliade-Otukpo road; - (iii) mandate the Committee on Works (when constituted) to ensure compliance (Hon.
+Austin Asema Achado Gwer East/Gwer West Federal Constituency).